ff0000-ad-tech/ejs-electron/README.md

 var ejse = require('ejs-electron');
 ```

-This will initialize the module and return an instance of EJSE.
+This will initialize the module and return an object that is an instance of EJSE.
 This object's methods are as follows:

 ### Methods